Salyut 7: Loss of power

 On 11 February 1985, contact with Salyut 7 was lost.
-The station began to drift, doing unpredictable movement on orbit, and all systems shut down.
+The station began to drift, making unpredictable movements in orbit, and all systems shut down.
 At this time the station was uninhabited, after the departure of Leonid Kizim, Vladimir Solovyov and Oleg Atkov, and before the next crew arrived.
 It was once again decided to attempt to repair the station.
 The work was performed by Vladimir Dzhanibekov and Viktor Savinykh on the Soyuz T-13 mission during June 1985, in what was in the words of author David S. F. Portree "one of the most impressive feats of in-space repairs in history".
 This operation forms the basis of the 2017 Russian film Salyut 7.

 All Soviet and Russian space stations were equipped with automatic rendezvous and docking systems, from the first space station Salyut 1 using the Igla system, to the Russian Orbital Segment of the International Space Station using the Kurs system.
 Upon arrival, on 6 June 1985, the Soyuz crew found the station was not broadcasting radar or telemetry for rendezvous, and after arrival and external inspection of the tumbling station, the crew estimated proximity using handheld laser rangefinders.

 Dzhanibekov piloted his ship to intercept the forward port of Salyut 7 and matched the station's rotation.
 After hard docking to the station and confirming the station's electrical system was dead, Dzhanibekov and Savinykh sampled the station atmosphere prior to opening the hatch.
 Attired in winter fur-lined clothing, they entered the station to conduct repairs.
 The fault was eventually found to be an electrical sensor that determined when the batteries needed charging.

 Once the batteries were replaced, the station started charging them, and warmed up over the next few days.
 Within a week sufficient systems were brought back online to allow uncrewed Progress cargo ships to dock with the station.